MR

 1. Home Buyers’ Plan (HBP)

-As a result, if you plan to purchase a home with your partner, each of you can withdraw $35,000 from your RRSP, amounting to $70,000.
+The Home Buyers’ Plan lets you take up to $35,000 from your RRSP towards the down payment of your new home.
+So if you plan to purchase a home with your partner, you can withdraw $35,000 each from your individual RRSP, amounting to $70,000.

-Repayment begins the second year after you withdraw the funds, and you have 15 years to pay back the funds.
+However, repayment begins the second year after you withdraw the funds, and you have 15 years to pay back the funds.

-The CRA will send you an annual statement every year revealing your HBP balance owing, your payment history, and the minimum payment amount.
+The CRA sends you an annual statement revealing your HBP balance owing, your payment history, and the minimum payment amount.
+However, you must prove you are a first-time homebuyer to participate in this program.

 2. Lifelong Learning Plan (LLP)

-As long as your withdrawal doesn’t exceed $20,000, you can spread out the withdrawals over four years instead of withdrawing the entire amount at once.
+As long as your withdrawal doesn’t exceed $20,000, you can spread the withdrawals over four years instead of withdrawing the entire amount at once.
+However, LLP withdrawals must be repaid over ten years, beginning in the fifth year of withdrawals.

 You will receive an annual LLP notice from the CRA that describes the amount of your next LLP payment and your LLP balance,